 St Michael's World Apostolate, SMWA

-Pilgrimage Information Index |
+Home | Rosary Index | Pilgrimage Information Index

-Pilgrims at the Sunday Holy Hour
+The faithful at the Holy Hour

 IN LIGHT OF THE PRESENT CRISIS in the church, our Christian duty to pray for our priests assumes a greater importance today than in any time in history.
 As such, Our Lady has instructed Veronica to hold a Holy Hour of reparation every Sunday for the intention of the Holy Father and the fallen hierarchy in the church, as well as to atone for the profanation of the day of the Lord.

-The weather can be brutal in New York, and during the course of a year the pilgrims will endure a, whole spectrum of climatic conditions from a humid 99'F, to a wind chill of -20'F, to a driving rain or snow.
+The weather can be brutal in New York, and during the course of a year the pilgrims will endure a whole spectrum of climatic conditions from a humid 99'F, to a wind chill of -20'F, to a driving rain or snow.

 It has truly been said, that our priests will only be as holy as we pray them to be.
 Our Lady Herself has said that the clergy do not have a special passport to Heaven (Wisdom 6:5,6), but must merit their way to the kingdom by carrying their cross and remaining ever true to their vocation.